jakemcc/jakemccrary.com/source/_posts/2016-04-22-speeding-up-my-blog.markdown

 ![Web Page Test after optimization](/images/after-optimizations.png)

 Honestly, that number still seems high[^1] to me and I'm sure I could get it lower.
 But for now it is good enough[^2].
-As a result of this exploration I've learned more about my blogging setup and managed to speed up my page load.
-Now it is time to go back to focusing researching for future posts (and at some point restyling).
+As a result of doing this I've learned more about my blogging setup and managed to speed up my page load.
+Now it is time to focus on researching for future posts (and at some point restyling).

 [^1]: I'm asking Web Page Test to load my page using IE10.
 I get much faster load times using Chrome or Firefox locally which is what most of my readers use.
 This is good enough for now.